Last update: Sep 20, 2023 07:31 a.m. EDT

 - be a citizen of the United States

-- not have been lawfully judged to be mentally incompetent
+- not have been judged mentally incompetent by a court

 Can I register to vote online?